kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

 ### Backups on Azure

 The backup functionality was successfully introduced on Azure (AKS).
-Follow the steps from the [installation](https://kyma-project.io/docs/1.4/components/backup/#installation-install-velero) guide to setup Valero on Azure.
+Follow the steps from the [installation](https://kyma-project.io/docs/1.4/components/backup/#installation-install-velero) guide to set up Valero on Azure.

 ### Plugins